-It’s nearly impossible to slow the offense down because Tua’s mental game has entered a new level.
-His anticipation is outrageous, and his accuracy in the short and intermediate areas of the field has been sublime.
-Sure, he underthrows deep passes at a higher rate than ideal, but they often end up getting him defensive pass interference calls.
+It seemed nearly impossible to slow the offense down until the last quarter of the season because Tua Tagovailoa’s mental game had entered a new level.
+His anticipation is outrageous, and his accuracy in the short and intermediate areas of the field were sublime.

 6) Philadelphia Eagles

 They have the best offensive line in the NFL.
 A.J.
 Brown, DeVonta Smith, Dallas Goedert, and D’Andre Swift are a formidable group of skill-position talents.
 Meanwhile, Jalen Hurts has done absolutely nothing but get better every year since he first stepped foot in Tuscaloosa years ago.